ZixinMa27/cse15l-lab-reports/lab2.md

 }
 ```

-2. Two screenshot and description.
+2. Two screenshots and description.

 * Screenshot 1: